Phenomenology of quantum eigenstates in mixed-type systems: lemon billiards with complex phase space structure: Introduction

 The main purpose of the present paper is the phenomenological analysis of the eigenstates of the two selected quantum lemon billiards $B=0.1953$ and $0.083$, with the following goals: (i) To calculate the {\em Poincar\'e-Husimi} (PH) \cite{TV1995, Baecker2004} functions of the eigenstates, analyze their structure in the phase space in relationship with the classical phase portrait, and examine the quantum localization of chaotic eigenstates in the phase space. (ii) To establish the relationships between various localization and classical-quantum overlap measures in order to present a complete overview of the eigenstates in the PH representation. (iii) To observe the condensation of the eigenstates on classical invariant components, with progressive energy, in the context of the Berry-Robnik picture of quantum chaos in mixed-type systems \cite{BerRob1984} and the principle of uniform semiclassical condensation \cite{Rob1998}.

 The main results are the following.
 The great majority of PH functions are found to be well-supported either on invariant tori in the regular islands, or on the chaotic component, thus obeying the principle of uniform semiclassical condensation of Wigner functions \cite{Rob1998}.
-The mixed-type PH functions exist, and show a wide variety of tunneling states between different classical structures.
+PH functions of mixed type exist, and show a wide variety of tunneling states between different classical structures.
 The distributions of localization and overlap measures may be used to identify the various interesting regimes and quantify their prevalence.
 The proportion of mixed-type states shows a power law decay with increasing energy in both billiards with an overall exponent of $\gamma \approx 0.3$ and a local variation from 0.1 to 0.5 pertaining to different mixed-state regimes.

 The paper is organized as follows.
-In Sec. \ref{sec2} we define the lemon billiards and examine their classical dynamical properties.
+In Sec. \ref{sec2} we examine the classical dynamical properties of the two lemon billiards under consideration.
 In Sec. \ref{sec3} we define the quantum billiard problem, discuss its numerical solution, and introduce the Poincar\'e - Husimi functions of the eigenstates.
 In Sec. \ref{sec4} we introduce the overlap index $M$ and propose how to separate the regular and chaotic eigenstates in the sense of Berry-Robnik \cite{BerRob1984}.
 In Sec. \ref{sec5} we introduce and compute the localization measures of the regular, chaotic and mixed-type eigenstates and study the structure of their probability distributions and relate it to the Poincar\'e - Husimi functions of individual eigenstates.
 In \ref{sec6} we study the connection between the overlap index $M$ and the localization measures.
 In \ref{sec7} we analyze the energy dependence of the whole picture.
-In Sec. \ref{sec8} we discuss the results and present the conclusions.
+In Sec. \ref{sec8} we summarize and discuss the results and present the conclusions.
+Appendix \ref{AppendixA} gives a short overview of the construction and geometry of the lemon billiards and Appendix \ref{AppendixB} presents some relevant results on stickiness and recurrence time statistics.